solo-io/solo-docs/supergloo/docs/_index.md

 **SuperGloo makes it easy to explore different meshes and migrate between them.** The unified interface, as well as the automated installation, makes the transition from one mesh to another fast and painless.

 **SuperGloo allows using the same tools with different meshes.** The abstraction we seek to provide will allow developers to build a single product that runs on any mesh, or across meshes.
 For users, this will provide the ability to migrate between service mesh providers without changing the tooling they are work with.

 **SuperGloo will ‘glue’ meshes of any type into a multi-mesh.** For companies that run multiple service mesh instances, SuperGloo will connect all the different meshes together, across namespaces, across clusters, across clouds.
 All with flat-networking and policy applied at the level, rather than repeated at each individual level, without any effort of synchronizing config across meshes.

-## Features
+## Features {#features}

 **Dead Simple API** - Most service meshes are built with a complex API intended to support a vast number of use cases.
 SuperGloo boils down service mesh config to the basics, while being expressive about the features that are most important to users.